ankrutik/notes/aws/solutions_arch_cert/notes.md

 - Same as **simple routing policy with health checks**
 - Health check associated with each record.
 This policy will return only those records that are healthy.

-### Route 53 Resolver
+## Route 53 Resolver

-Amazon Route 53 is both an **Authoritative** DNS service and **Recursive** DNS service. **Authoritative DNS** contains the **final answer to a DNS query**, generally an IP address.
+Amazon Route 53 is both an **Authoritative** DNS service and **Recursive** DNS service.

+**Authoritative DNS** contains the **final answer to a DNS query**, generally an IP address.
 Clients (such as mobile devices, applications running in the cloud, or servers in your datacenter) don’t actually talk directly to authoritative DNS services, except in very rare cases.

-Instead, clients talk to **recursive DNS services** (also known as DNS resolvers) which find the correct authoritative answer for any DNS query.
+Instead, clients talk to **Recursive DNS services** (also known as DNS resolvers) which find the correct authoritative answer for any DNS query.

 Route 53 Resolver is a recursive DNS service.

  # VPC